-The adjacent City woodlot was determined to contain candidate but maternity roost habitat.
+Suitable roosting tree densities to support candidate bat maternity roost habitat were identified within the adjacent City woodlot.
 The woodland is owned by the City of Mississauga and will be retained and protected post-development, therefore targeted acoustic surveys to confirm the presence of bats are not required.